caloni/journal/content/posts/algorithms-for-dummies/index.md

 Ainda estou lendo, mas já consegui uma frase intrigante logo no início, referente a como escrever soluções recursivas, intuitivas por natureza, difíceis de mantê-la sob controle.

 > When working with recursion, you must remain proactive or endure the consequences later.

+> Without organization, making any sort of decision becomes impossible.
+An algorithm might end up going in circles or giving inconvenient output.

+> When faced with difficult problems, you quickly discover that no magic potion exists for making wishes come true or silver bullets to dispel bad things.
+Similarly, no algorithmic technique saves the day every time.
+That's the no-free-lunch principle often quoted in the book.
+The good news is, you can arm yourself with different general techniques and test them all on your problem, because you have a good chance that something will work well.

+> A greedy algorithm reaches a problem solution using sequential steps where, at each step, it makes a decision based on the best solution at that time, without considering future consequences or implications.

+> Two elements are essential for distinguishing a greedy algorithm: At each turn, you always make the best decision you can at that particular instant.
+You hope that making a series of best decisions results in the best final solution.

+> Puzzle problems, in which the number of possible decisions can become huge, are more frequent than you expect.
+Some problems of this type have already been solved, but many others aren't, and we can't even transform them (yet) into versions we know how to solve.
+Until someone is smart enough to find a generic solution for these problems, a greedy approach may be the easiest way to approach them, provided that you accept that you won't always be getting the best solution but a roughly acceptable one instead (in many cases).
+These difficult problems vary in characteristics and problem domain.
+Different examples of difficult problems are protein unfolding (which can help cure cancer) or breaking strong password encryption, such as the popular RSA cryptosystem

+> In the 1960s, researchers found a common pattern for all of them: They are all equally difficult to solve.
+This pattern is called the NP-completeness theory (NP stands for nondeterministic polynomial).
+In a sense, these problems distinguish themselves from others because it's not yet possible to find a solution in a reasonable time —that is, in polynomial time.
+Polynomial time means that an algorithm runs in powers of the number of inputs (known as P problems).
+Linear time is polynomial time because it runs O(n1).
+Also quadratic O(n2) and cubic O(n3) complexities are polynomial time, and though they grow quite fast, they don't compare to NP-complete complexity, which is usually exponential time, that is, O(cn).